The override table provides a convenient way to enumerate exceptions to the default rule condition.

 In case no matching rules are found for the given window, the default condition, as specified on the Overview tab, is evaluated.

-Note that the Depends On condition, when enabled on the Overview tab, is checked for both the override rule and the default condition.
+The Depends On condition, when enabled on the Condition tab, is checked for both the override rule and the default condition.

 Rows can be inserted, removed, and copied by right-clicking on the row index column.